Orthogonal layers of parallelism in large-scale eigenvalue computations: Filter diagonalization with two layers of parallelism

+For the two bars marked with a $\star$ symbol the speedup relative to the stack layout is even a bit larger than that achieved with the pillar layout (we have $s=2.13$ for $N_\mathrm{col}=16$ but $s=2.02$ for $N_\mathrm{col}=64$ in Table~\ref{tab:amortize}).
+This reflects the superior node-level performance of the optimized SpMV of the \ghost{} library over that of the matrix-free SpMV used in the pillar layout.
+In these cases, where the communication overhead of SpMV is reduced by using a general panel layout, optimization of the node-level performance of SpMV in the \ghost{} library pays off.
+Remarkably, even for the \texttt{Exciton} matrices the performance of an unoptimized SpMV in the pillar layout is significantly better than that of an optimized SpMV in the stack layout.

-In fact, we now have enough benchmark data to quantify the speedup of FD in the pillar layout, even though we did not actually perform the computations in the stack layout needed for comparison because they would take too long.
-We can reason as follows: The execution time of the matrix-free SpMV in the pillar layout has been given above.
-The execution time of SpMV in the stack layout on $\mathcal P = 64$ compute nodes can be taken from Fig.~\ref{fig:bench}.
-In comparison we find that the speedup $s$ of the Chebyshev filter in the pillar layout is $s=2.02$ ($s=7.25$) for the \texttt{Exciton200} (\texttt{Hubbard16}) matrix (these values have been included in Table~\ref{tab:amortize}).
-The number of SpMVs in the present FD computations is two to four orders of magnitude larger than the break-even point $n^*$, such that we achieve the asymptotic speedup $S \simeq s$.
-In short, for the \texttt{Exciton200} (\texttt{Hubbard16}) matrix the FD computation with two layers of parallelism is twice as fast (seven times faster) than a standard computation that uses only the one layer of parallelism offered by the stack layout.
+We can summarize Fig.~\ref{fig:speedup} as follows: The number of SpMVs in the present FD computations is two to four orders of magnitude larger than the break-even point $n^*$ reported in Table~\ref{tab:amortize}, such that we almost achieve the asymptotic speedup $S \simeq s$ of the Chebyshev filter.
+In short, for the \texttt{Exciton200} (\texttt{Hubbard16}) matrix the FD computation with two layers of parallelism is twice (seven times) as fast as a computation that uses only the one layer of parallelism offered by the standard stack layout.

-Note that the speedup is already achieved with a default SpMV implementation.
-Careful optimization of the matrix-free SpMV routines might boost the node-level performance~\cite{doi:10.1177/1094342020959423}, and thus increase the speedup $S$.
+Finally note that a significant speedup is already achieved with our default SpMV implementation.
+Careful optimization of the matrix-free SpMV routines could boost the node-level performance, and thus increase the speedup $S$.
 Higher node-level performance with faster local operations makes it even more important to avoid communication, which further strengthens our message.